BitVault/coinop-py/README.md

     $ sudo ./doc/install-linux.sh

-from the root directory (no sudo needed if you're using a tool like pyenv).
+from the root directory (no sudo needed if you're using a tool like pyenv) to install system-level dependencies automatically.
 Otherwise, read the script and run the relevant commands yourself when you're convinced they'll do no harm.